mattferris/sam/Readme.md

 referenced by a *tag*.
 The *tag* will resolve to a file list, from which the ultimate asset URL will be resolveable.

-`sam` tracks versions in a similar manner to git.
+Sam tracks versions in a similar manner to git.
 All versioned assets are stored in a *repository* stored under `.deploy`.
 The repository must first be initialized, which should be completed from the root folder of your asset collections.